alcueca/awesome-oracles/spec/spec.md

 #### valueOf
 Returns the value of `baseAmount` of `baseAsset` in `quoteAsset` terms.

-MUST revert if not capable to provide data for the specified `baseAsset` and `quoteAsset` pair.
+MUST revert with `OracleUnsupportedPair` if not capable to provide data for the specified `baseAsset` and `quoteAsset` pair.

-MUST revert if not capable to provide data within a degree of confidence publicly specified.
+MUST revert with `OracleUntrustedData` if not capable to provide data within a degree of confidence publicly specified.

 ```yaml
 - name: valueOf